Dean of Student Affairs and Pro Bono Programs

 Preparing for law school can be one of the most intellectually challenging, yet rewarding, experiences for an incoming student.
 I would like to share several exciting items occurring at our law school and some of what I believe is distinctive about pursuing a legal education at AJMLS.

 AJMLS has committed substantial resources to the expansion and development of its academic programs, and has a diverse group of highly-talented faculty members, all of whom take an active interest in student development and learning.
 Given the rigors of law study, John Marshall makes a concerted effort to provide a learning environment collegial and supportive for its students.
-Specifically, the Office of Student Services (OSS) strives to create opportunities for personal, academic and professional growth; as well as develop and maintain a supportive community for students.
+Specifically, the Office of Student Affairs and Pro Bono Programs strives to create opportunities for personal, academic and professional growth; as well as develop and maintain a supportive community for students.
 This is accomplished by promoting communication, the free exchange of ideas, and interaction between and among groups.
-In addition, the OSS makes every effort to instill a sense of professionalism, pride, community and responsibility in each student, while fostering academic and social integration.
+In addition, the Office makes every effort to instill a sense of professionalism, pride, community and responsibility in each student, while fostering academic and social integration.

 AJMLS is also strategically positioned in the heart of the state’s capital.
 Atlanta is one of the nation’s most diverse and dynamic cities, and the diversity of the city is reflected in the school’s unbending commitment to a student body and faculty that are diverse in areas running the gamut from race and culture, to life experiences, to background and previous work experience.
 We strongly believe the quality of the program and the quality of the people in it make the learning experience for students here one of the most exciting and intellectually fulfilling of their lives.
 Our primary mission is to produce high-quality lawyers with a desire to make a difference.